xingjunm/personal-academic-website/_pages/about.md

 <!-- where I obtained my PhD degree in machine learning in 2019 under the supervision of Prof. <a href="https://people.eng.unimelb.edu.au/baileyj/" target="_blank">James Bailey</a> and Dr. <a href="https://scholar.google.com.au/citations?user=MjgOHPYAAAAJ&hl=en" target="_blank">Sudanthi Wijewickrema</a>.  -->

-I have a broad interest in the theory and applications of machine learning and deep learning, especially adversarial machine learning and the security/privacy aspects of AI systems.
+I have a broad interest in the theory and applications of machine learning and deep learning, especially adversarial machine learning, deep learning understanding, AI security/privacy/interpretability.
 <span style="color:rgb(19,0,238)">I am open to collaborations and partnerships. </span>

 <!-- I have visited a few amazing research institues: National Institute of Informatics (Japan) hosted by Prof. Michael E. Houle, and RIKEN (Japan) hosted by Prof. Masashi Sugiyama.
 I am also fortunate to have collabarated with many highly respected researchers. -->